-Mimosa is a genus which has more than 400 species of shrubs and herbs.
+Mimosa is a genus with more than 400 species of shrubs and herbs.
 Out of these, two species stand out because of their distinct characteristics.
-The Mimosa pudica, native to South America and southern Central America, displays a magical show of folding its leaves in when touched or subjected to sunlight.
+The Mimosa pudica, native to South America and southern Central America, displays a magical show of folding its leaves when touched or subjected to sunlight.
 The Mimosa tenuiflora has gained immense popularity because of the dimethyltryptamine drug, a psychedelic drug used in shamanic brews, found in its root bark.

 The flowers of the Mimosa are aromatic.
-Interestingly, it is not the petals, but the long thread-like stamens of these flowers that make them look so showy and colorful.
+Interestingly, it is not the petals but the long thread-like stamens of these flowers that make them look so showy and colorful.
 They bloom during summer, between April and July, and grow in clusters at the end of the branches.

 As it belongs to the legume family, its fruits develop from flat pods.
 These pods are straw-colored, oval-shaped, and 6 inches (15 cm) long.
 Though these pods ripen by August or September, they stay on the plant until winter, after which they either drop off or are blown away by the wind.
 Each pod contains about 5 – 10 seeds, nearly half an inch in size, oval-shaped, and brown.

 Mimosa can grow in some hardy zones and survive in temperatures as low as -10 degrees Fahrenheit (-23 degrees Celsius).
 Although it grows exceptionally well in bright and full sunlight, it can grow in partially shaded areas.
 The plant can grow on various soil types like clay, loam, and sandy soil.
 The soil should ideally be acidic, but mildly alkaline soil would suffice too.
 The plant is known to survive in droughts and hence requires little watering.